 Following the workshop, I started writing Science News Stories for current science and India Bioscience.
 Very soon I landed the job I was eagerly looking forward to.

 The Newton Bhabha Fund’s Women in Science programme in India aims to empower women scientists to become tomorrow’s leaders in Science and Technology and its allied careers.

 Women in Science achieves this with STEM education programmes, providing overseas PhD placements and research links with the UK.
-The programme helps widen the portfolio of UK institutions - such as Coventry University and Dialogue Matters – to deliver these trainings in India.
+The programme helps widen the portfolio of UK institutions (such as Coventry University and Dialogue Matters) to deliver this training in India.